donvito/jobs-scraper/README.md

 # jobs-scraper
-Golang Jobs Scraper using Go and Colly
+Jobs Scraper which can be used for different job websites using Go and Colly.

 ## Contributors
 Nik https://github.com/nik-gonzalez